dniel/traefik-forward-auth0/README.md

 Put the application.yaml config somewhere where SpringBoot can find it.
 For example in a /config application directory.

+Check out the `example` directory for example of an application.yaml and a traefik.toml config for this application.

 ### Example config
 ```yaml
 domain: https://xxxxx.xx.auth0.com/